FarnazNikandish/SmartCities-GreenAccessibility/README.md

-# SmartCities-GreenAccessibility
-GIS-based analysis of green accessibility in Toronto neighbourhoods
-# Green Accessibility Analysis – Toronto Smart Cities Project
+# Green Accessibility Analysis – Toronto

-This project evaluates green space accessibility across Toronto neighbourhoods using GIS techniques.
-It computes Green Buffer Coverage (GBC), defined as the percentage of each neighbourhood located within 300m, 500m, and 800m of public greenspaces.
+This project examines neighbourhood-level access to public green spaces in Toronto using GIS-based spatial analysis.
+The goal is to quantify variations in green accessibility, identify areas with lower access, and visualize spatial patterns that may be relevant for urban planning and policy discussions.

 ## Objectives
-- Measure spatial equity in green space distribution
+- Measure green space accessibility across Toronto neighbourhoods
-- Identify underserved neighbourhoods
+- Identify neighbourhoods with relatively low access to public greenspaces
-- Visualize accessibility patterns using geospatial analysis
+- Explore spatial differences using GIS-based indicators and maps

 ## Data Sources
 - Toronto Neighbourhood Boundaries (GeoJSON)
-- Toronto Greenspaces (GeoJSON)
+- Toronto Public Greenspaces (GeoJSON)

+## Methodology
+The analysis is conducted using GeoPandas and includes the following steps:

+- Coordinate reference system (CRS) transformation to a metric projection for accurate distance and area calculations
+- Calculation of neighbourhood areas and total green space area within each neighbourhood using spatial joins
+- Distance-based accessibility analysis using neighbourhood centroids and nearest green space distance
+- Construction of a Green Access Index (GAI), combining green space area ratio and distance to the nearest green space
+- Buffer-based analysis using a 300-meter green space buffer to calculate Green Buffer Coverage (GBC_300), defined as the percentage of each neighbourhood located within walkable distance of greenspaces
+- Visualization of results using choropleth maps

-## Methods
+## Results
-- Geopandas spatial operations
-- Buffer analysis (300m / 500m / 800m)
-- Intersection area measurement
-- Choropleth map visualization
+The results show notable variation in green space accessibility across Toronto neighbourhoods.
+Several neighbourhoods exhibit relatively low Green Access Index values and low buffer coverage, suggesting potential gaps in walkable access to greenspaces.
+These areas may represent priority zones for further investigation or planning-focused interventions.

 ## Outputs
-- Accessibility index table (CSV)
+- Neighbourhood-level accessibility indicators (GAI and GBC_300)
-- Choropleth maps
+- Choropleth maps illustrating spatial patterns of green accessibility

 ## Tools
 - Python
 - GeoPandas
+- Pandas
 - Matplotlib
 - Jupyter Notebook

-## Results
+## Future Work
-Neighbourhoods are ranked based on accessibility levels.
-Areas with low GBC are identified as priority zones for urban planning improvements.

----

-# Author
-Farnaz Nikandish
-Urban Planning & GIS Research
+Potential extensions of this analysis include:
+- Expanding the buffer analysis to additional distances (e.g., 500m, 800m)
+- Integrating socio-economic or demographic data
+- Applying spatial statistical methods to further examine accessibility patterns